-The Issuer accepts the responsibility for the information contained in these Final Terms. [[•] has been extracted from [•].
-The Issuer confirms that such additional information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [•], no facts have been omitted which would render the reproduced information inaccurate or misleading].
+The Issuer accepts the responsibility for the information contained in these Final Terms. [[ • ] has been extracted from [ • ].
+The Issuer confirms that such additional information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [ • ], no facts have been omitted which would render the reproduced information inaccurate or misleading.

 Signed on behalf of the Issuer:

-Ву: Ву:
+Ву: By:

-Duly authorised: Duly authorised:
+Duly authorised Duly authorised

-Date of Final Terms: [•] Date of Final Terms: [•]
+Date of Final Terms: [ • ]